 Dorm rooms have all of the comforts of home these days, and students may be tempted to settle in.
 However, research shows that students who are involved on campus — attending lectures and events, participating in clubs and activities, helping with service projects, and taking on leadership roles are both happier and do better academically.

 Poor Decision #3 — Not buying textbooks.

 College textbooks are expensive.
 Students often use a book for a semester and then either need to keep it or sell it back at a fraction of what they paid.
 It may be tempting for some students to skip the textbook purchase and just listen to the class lectures.
-Students need to remember that they will be held responsible for material in textbooks and that although they are expensive, they are a fraction of the tuition money the student is wasting if she doesn’t take advantage of her total education.
+Students need to remember that they will be held responsible for material in textbooks and that although they are expensive, they are a fraction of the tuition money the student is wasting if they don’t take advantage of their total education.

 Poor Decision #4 — Working too many hours at a job.

 Many college students need to have a job in order to make ends meet.
 Students are often tempted to work many hours in order to have enough money either for tuition or spending money.
 However, students who work too many hours (some studies suggest 20 hours per week as the breaking point) often do not do as well academically and do not have time to become engaged in college life and culture.
 They miss out on campus connections and leadership opportunities.

 Poor Decision #5 — Hoping to find enough time to study.